mattdabit/landmarks/README.md

 For my experimentation I chose a top_k of 5 to reduce the load on my PC.
 I will speak more about my approach in the final thoughts section.
 A score above 0.31767 puts you in the top 100.
 Take note of the Dummy Classifier scores.
-We see that all of the metrics for Dummy Classifer is below 0.06.
+We see that all of the metrics for Dummy Classifer are below 0.06.
 I trained a Random Forest, SVC, Logistic Regression and Gradient Boosting models.
 The traditional machine learning models performed very well in terms of average precision and provide a solid baseline in comparison to the Dummy Classifier.
 We see that the Random Forest and Gradient Boosting models both perform the best here.
-Keeping that in mind, we see without any tuning for the Gradient Boosting model acheived a score of 0.30 in average precision.
+Keeping that in mind, we see without any tuning for the Gradient Boosting model achieved a score of 0.30 in average precision.
 That is very exciting, as it would put this model near the top 100.
 It is important to note that these models are not trained on the full dataset so our score could drop if we were to train against all images.
-My larger goal will be to move to a deep learning model but the performance of the Random Forest and Gradient Boosting models for the cost of training is fantastic.
+My larger goal will be to move to a deep learning model, but the performance of the Random Forest and Gradient Boosting models for the cost of training is fantastic.

 ### Feature importance